top of page

 Thinking of getting involved?

-After retirement from a 30-year career as an administrative assistant in public education, I embraced adventurous travel with my partner and was quite happy to carry on with occasional spurts of volunteering.
+After retiring from a 30-year career as an administrative assistant in public education, I embraced adventurous travel with my partner, enjoying the freedom to explore while engaging in occasional volunteer work.

-My volunteer work over the years included Peer Support for the Hamilton Women’s Centre and sitting on a Social Justice committee as a community member with the John Howard Society in Hamilton (working with young offenders).
+Over the years, my volunteer roles have included providing Peer Support at the Hamilton Women’s Centre and serving as a community member on the Social Justice Committee of the John Howard Society in Hamilton, supporting young offenders.

 Courses